 - Market Position – An evaluation of the company’s service/product in relation to the competition.

 - Communication Task – What’s the message trying to be conveyed and through what means (e.g. taglines, body copy, photography, etc.)

 - Target Market – Demographics — the age, gender, income, employment, geography, lifestyle of those the client wants to reach.

 - Objectives – What quantifiable result does the client want to achieve?

 - Schedule/Deadline – A realistic schedule of how the project should proceed.

 At this stage it’s also a good idea to accept a deposit for the first half of the project.

 After you’ve met with the client and have a firm understanding of the task at hand, it’s now time to put your nose to the grindstone.
-After reviewing the materials given to you you can start research.
+After reviewing the materials given to you, you can start research.
 This phase usually entails taking into account competitors, market trends, product/service differentiators, the history of the business, and the future of it as well.

-While this stage isn’t usually going to be your favorite but it’s well worth it in the end.
+This stage isn’t usually going to be your favorite but it’s well worth it in the end.
 There’s nothing worse than creating a beautiful logo only to discover it’s too similar to a competitor’s.
 You’ll reap the rewards of the time you put into research, trust me.

 This step may vary depending on the scale of your project, but generally it’s best to develop a strategy before putting pencil to paper.
 Through this you analyze the research gathered and decide on design and functionality criteria.
 This can be as simple as a theme carried across all marketing materials.
-You can present this strategy to the client to get approval or disapproval before heading on in the hopes of getting more creative direction.
+You can present this strategy to the client to get approval or disapproval before moving on, in the hopes of getting more creative direction.